vidocsecurity/vidoc-platform/README.md

 <h3 align="center">Security automation platform</h3>
 <h4 align="center">One-click Recon, Vulnerability Scanning automation, custom security checks, for security teams and pros.
 No setup needed</h4>

 Vidoc is a platform that handles the infrastructure for you.
 Scanning is powered by Modules.
-We improved on the known concept of Templates. **We wrote our own module engine.** (we might opensource it)
+We improved on the known concept of Templates and **we wrote our own module engine.** (we might opensource it;) )

 ## Vision